 Tips for discovering information from books:

-- Purchase books from Amazon – By far the largest retailer on the planet.
-With Amazon you will able to find many books on any war that you choose to research about.
+By far the largest retailer on the planet.
+With Amazon, you will be able to find many books on any war that you choose to research.

 5. Check Out Ancestry and Fold3 Military Records